yeslogic/prince-docs/docs/server-integration.md

 ### Prince Docker Image

 Prince can easily be deployed in Docker images.
 On the Docker Hub you can find [the Prince Dockerfiles](https://hub.docker.com/r/yeslogic/prince).
-To pull the images, run the Docker Pull Command
+To pull the images, run the Docker command:

 ```
 docker pull yeslogic/prince